 A teacher wrote that her students (preparing to see Romeo and Juliet) had used this page and wanted to share another link they found useful as a thank you.
 Although Buy Costumes sounds commercial, it has a helpful discussion of Shakespearean language and some excellent links to sites with more tips for making sense of his language as well as to a glossary.

 A similar page with more interesting background on Shakespeare was recommended by community arts center director Terry Kelly and her daughter Alexa.
-Another mother-daughter team (I'm not sure if they want their names shared) suggested this page, if you are also looking for information on Elizabethan costumes (and the Elizabethan era).
+(We've had other suggested links that I had to remove because they no longer work-- sorry.)

 My thanks to Jen Maloney and her class for wanting to share what they found useful!